Decision to Look After

 A child may not come into care without the express permission of a Designated Manager (Decision to Look After).

-Outside office hours, the on-call Senior Manager can make the decision to Look After a child.
+Outside office hours, the Emergency Duty Team can make the decision to Look After a child.

 Any decision to look after a child made outside office hours will be communicated by email to the relevant team by the beginning of the next working day.

 2. Considerations Before a Decision to Look After is Made